https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week2-ungraded-labs/C4_W2_Lab_1_FastAPI_Docker/no-batch/README.md

 Remember from Course 1 that FastAPI has a built-in client for you to interact with the server.
 You can use it by visiting [localhost:80/docs](http://localhost:80/docs)

-You can also use `curl` and send the data directly with the request like this:
+You can also use `curl` and send the data directly with the request like this (notice that you need to open a new terminal window for this as the one you originally used to spin up the server is logging info and is not usable until you stop it):

 ```bash
 curl -X 'POST' http://localhost/predict \